hipe/tmx/beauty_salon/doc/issues/028-name-conventions-for-functions-and-methods.md

-### "public API variant" (probably deprecating) :[#here.1.1.2]
+### "public API variant" :[#here.1.1.2]

-(this same surface convention is instead used more frequently these days for the semantics described at [#here.1.0].)
+(this is one "visual" convention with two distinct meanings. the other meaning is described next, at [#here.1.0]. which meaning is intended can typically be inferred from context.)

-this convention is (perhaps deprecatedly) used in cases where the method is part of the implementing module's public API (so, exactly [#here.0.0]) but the `public_method_name` convention cannot be used because that method "namespace" is explictly reserved for arbitrary, ad-hoc business needs (simlar to the way a ::Struct sub-class's name space should be).
+methods defined following this convention are part of the defining module's public API (exactly as [#here.0.0]), but for those cases where that convention cannot be used because the "namespace" of methods that look like that is strictly reserved (i.e left "wide open") for another purpose.

-it is probably a smell to employ this "pattern"; it is probably deprecating.
+typically we see this in a case when there's a "hook-out" API that participates with something like an "entity class" - the entity class might want to use its public-"looking" methods for ad-hoc business properties, and so the remote library does not want to require the local entity class to "pollute" its method namespace with methods that look like [#here.1.0].

+rather, the remote library uses the subject convention so that "hook-out" methods required to be defined on the entity "stay out of the way" of its business fields.

+(because otherwise your code is not future-proof. you should not have to think about what names are OK to use in such cases - even if you did think about this, there's no guarantee that the remote library won't introduce some name that collides with one of your business names.)

+(for another exploration of this dynamic, imagine making a `::Struct` subclass, but that you want one of its members to be called `members`. if you do this (and we had to try this ourselves), the member called `members` effectively overwrites the method `::Struct#members`, so you can't reach the latter method. under our convention, you might make a subclass of Stuct that aliases `members` to `_members_` so you can reach both.)

+this convention, of course, presupposes that "business members" are not allowed to occupy names `_like_these_`.